Jaborandi Plant Health Benefits

-The jaborandi plant was known and used by the natives of Brazil and Paraguay when European colonizers discovered its medicinal properties.
-The name of the plant is precisely that one which the natives gave it in the Tupi-guarani language.
+The jaborandi plant was known and used by the natives of Brazil and Paraguay before European colonizers discovered its medicinal properties.
+The plant’s name is precisely the one the natives gave in the Tupi-guarani language.

 Jaborandi was brought to Europe in 1874, and since then, it has been the focal point of much physiological research.
 It is currently part of various pharmaceutical preparations.